Roblox Corporation: Criticism

-On August 19, 2021, YouTube channel People Make Games released the results of their investigation into the Roblox Corporation.
-In their video report, they allege the company exploits young video game developers by taking an outsized share (75.5%) of revenue made from games on their platform.
-In a discussion with Axios, Roblox chief product officer (CPO) Manuel Bronstein responded by saying that Roblox's intent is to give more money to its community developers.
+On August 19, 2021, the YouTube channel People Make Games released the results of their investigation into the Roblox Corporation.
+In their video report, they allege the company exploits young video game developers by taking an outsized share (75.5%) of the revenue made from games on their platform.
+In a discussion with Axios, Roblox chief product officer (CPO) Manuel Bronstein responded by saying that Roblox intends to give more money to its community developers.

 After the report's publication, Roblox asked People Make Games to retract the video.
 Instead, they released a follow-up video report which further outlined several child safety issues they felt were present in Roblox.

 Legal disputes

 In June 2016, Cinemark Theatres filed a lawsuit against Roblox Corporation over trademark infringement.
 The plaintiff cited several user-created games within Roblox that recreated Cinemark locations, including the trademarked branding.

 In February 2018, YouTuber Kerstin Hoffmann, known as Keisyo, claimed that Roblox Corporation owed her $150,000 because the company had stopped her from converting her 42 million Robux balance into real-world money for no given reason.
 In response, Roblox Corporation stated that she could not transfer her Robux because she had earned them through "fraudulent activities".

 In May 2021, an unnamed litigant filed a class-action lawsuit against Roblox Corporation, accusing the company of ripping off players with bogus purchases.
 Stating "The company's decision to sell first and 'moderate' later has obvious monetary benefit for Roblox, by the time defendant has deleted items from the Avatar Shop and users' inventories, it has already taken its 30% commission from the sale."
 Roblox Corporation said that they review all content submitted by developers through a multi-step review process before it appears on the platform.
+In May 2023, Roblox agreed to settle the suit for $10 million, in the form of a Robux refund to any users who bought an item before May 11, 2023.

 In June 2021, the National Music Publishers' Association filed a lawsuit against Roblox Corporation for $200 million, accusing the company of infringing copyright laws.
 The complaint states, "Roblox actively preys on its impressionable user base and their desire for popular music, teaching children that pirating music is perfectly acceptable."
 Roblox Corporation responded to the lawsuit by contending that they "do not tolerate copyright infringement" and expressing an intent to contest the lawsuit.